niloy2019/doggo-app-with-react/README.md

 # Doggo App
-           This is a simple React app with email & password login/register/Google Login after which the web app shows the list of all the breeds from the dog.ceo API and also a detail page which shows a random image for the picked dog (from the list).
+           This is a React app with email & password login/register/Google Login after which the web app shows the list of all the breeds from the dog.ceo API and also a detail page which shows a random image for the picked dog (from the list).
 Also, shows a logout button.